saropa/saropa_dart_utils/code.of.conduct.md

 Focus on ethical practices, managing stress, identifying and handling risks, fostering joy in programming, and promoting diversity and inclusion.

-### 9.1.
-Recognize and Manage Stress
+### 9.1 Recognize and Manage Stress

-*(a)* 🌸 Acknowledge when you're overwhelmed and talk to your team or manager.
+*(a)* 🌸 Acknowledge when you’re overwhelmed and talk to your team or manager.
 Use techniques like mindfulness, exercise, or regular breaks to maintain well-being.

 *(b)* 🪜 Break large tasks into smaller, manageable pieces.
 Use tools like task lists or project management software to track progress.

 *(c)* 🧘 Identify signs of burnout, such as chronic fatigue or lack of motivation.
 Encourage a culture of mental health openness and support taking time off to recharge.

-### 9.2.
-Identifying and Managing Risks
+### 9.2 Identifying and Managing Risks

 *(a)* 🧩 Identify potential challenges early in the development process.
 Regularly assess your project for risks and discuss them with your team.